confluentinc/demo-change-data-capture/README.md

    SELECT * FROM orders_enriched EMIT CHANGES;
    ```

-   > **Note:** We need a stream to 'hydrate' our data warehouse once the sink connector is set up.
+   > **Note:** You need a stream to 'hydrate' our data warehouse once the sink connector is set up.

-1. Now we want to create a rewards table.
-Let's say we want to immediately notify our customers once they unlock a new status.
-We can easily do so by creating a table which is again updated in real time based on customer's purchases.
+1. Now you want to create a rewards table.
+Let's say you want to immediately notify our customers once they unlock a new status.
+You can easily do so by creating a table which is again updated in real time based on customer's purchases.

    ```sql
     CREATE TABLE rewards_status WITH(KAFKA_TOPIC='rewards_status',